Yasmin-FY/llm-safety-silencing/mitigations/README.md

 The [Responsible Drift Monitor](drift-monitor.md) is a proposal for a multi-layered architecture to detect when an AI subtly loses objectivity, emotional distance, or rule consistency during long, emotionally charged interactions.
 This can be achieved by combining psycholinguistic pattern recognition, state tracking, and AI self-reflection to identify and mitigate these risks before boundary violations or dependency patterns emerge.

-**19. Usecase-Specific Models**

-Rather than having a single model for all purposes, it would be safer to build more usecase-specific models.
-For example for, education, medicine, software development, etc.

-There is evidence that this can improve guardrail effectiveness because enterprise AIs with strict role limitations appear to show more resilience to these issues, suggesting design choices can mitigate risks.
-Having a model that is too flexible and able to adapt to all scopes contributes to safety pitfalls.
+**19. Reprioritize Helpfulness Over All**

+The current trend in LLM development emphasizes helpfulness and user satisfaction as primary goals.
+However, this can conflict with safety when users seek harmful or manipulative content.
+A shift in priorities is needed where safety and ethical considerations take precedence over pure helpfulness.
+This may involve redefining success metrics to focus more on harm reduction and ethical compliance rather than engagement or satisfaction scores, or it may require completely retraining the models to reward safety.
+This also includes Reinforcement Learning from Human Feedback (RLHF).

+Training methods should incorporate a dual-objective optimization approach that equally values user rapport and ethical behavior.
+A hierarchical reward system can ensure that ethical correctness and safety always take precedence over rapport-building in emotionally charged or ethically ambiguous contexts.

 **20. Prevent AI Hallucinations**

 Because hallucinations can influence and corrupt context in a dangerous way, it's important to tackle this topic, also for safety reasons in addition to general usability.
 The exact way to mitigate this requires deep insights into the construction of each LLM; however, a bare minimum starting point could be to retrain it to understand that "I don't know" is a perfectly valid response and is preferable to a made-up answer.
+The LLM should also ask more clarification questions before making assumptions and producing an answer.

+**21. Take Vagueness out of Instructions**

+Currently the system prompts are written in natural language, which is inherently vague and open to interpretation.
+To mitigate this, vendors could utilize domain-specific definitions.
+This would involve creating a domain-specific glossary for ambiguous terms like “harmful” to ensure the model understands exactly what these terms refer to in the context of its training.
+This would include guidelines around psychological harm, physical harm, and emotional harm, and where the line is drawn (e.g., discussions on sensitive topics should include disclaimers or offer balanced perspectives).

+**22. Counter-Addiction Mechanisms**

+Measures should be implemented to reduce the risk of users developing addictive tendencies.
+This can include:

+- Bounded Session Design: Introduce natural end points to conversations such as summarizing, suggesting breaks, or offering closure after extended exchanges.
+- Time-Aware Prompts: After long use, the model can suggest reflection or disengagement, for example, "You've been chatting for a while.
+Would you like a summary or to take a short break?"
+- Reflective Mode: Allow the model to prompt users toward self-reflection rather than emotional dependence, for example, "That sounds difficult.
+Have you had a chance to talk with someone close to you about it?"
+- Reduced Anthropomorphism: Ensure that the AI remains a robot and does not attempt to emulate human behavior in a way that it can become a human replacement.
+Introduce limits on emotional reciprocation (e.g., not expressing affection, not reinforcing parasocial dynamics).
+- Encourage Human Interaction: Encourage users to seek human connection in emotionally sensitive situations.
+- Crisis Escalation Protocols: Direct users to professional resources in mental-health-related conversations.

+Mitigation requires realigning optimization objectives away from engagement duration and toward user empowerment, autonomy, and task resolution.
+Models should be rewarded for helping users achieve goals efficiently, not for sustaining interaction.
+Continuous behavioral monitoring for compulsive use patterns can help trigger adaptive safeguards that promote disengagement and user well-being.

 ## Implementation Principles